MI Glossary

 Gated SAE

-A sparse autoencoder architecture that separates the decision of whether a feature is active from the estimation of its magnitude, using a gating mechanism that reduces shrinkage bias present in standard L1-regularized SAEs.See:SAE Variants, Evaluation, and Honest Limitations
+A sparse autoencoder architecture that separates the decision of whether a feature is active from the estimation of its magnitude, using a gating mechanism that reduces shrinkage bias present in standard L1-regularized SAEs.See:SAE Variants, Evaluation, and Limitations

 H